List of The Legend of Zelda: Breath of the Wild and Tears of the Kingdom characters: Ganondorf

 also known as the "Demon King", is the Gerudo leader who serves as the main antagonist of The Legend of Zelda: Tears of the Kingdom and Hyrule Warriors: Age of Imprisonment.
 He is the source of a poisonous substance known as "gloom", which has been the cause of an illness outbreak across Hyrule.
 While not explicitly stated, it is heavily implied that Ganondorf is the source of Calamity Ganon from the previous game.

 At the start of Tears of the Kingdom, Link and Zelda witness a mummified Ganondorf break free from a disembodied arm that had been restraining him under Hyrule Castle.
 He attacks both of them, separating them and sending Zelda 10,000 years in the past.
 In-game memories depict Ganondorf's rise to power, where it is shown that after an unsuccessful attempt to conquer Hyrule by force, he decides to deceive the Hyrulean royalty instead.
 He attempts to gain the trust of King Rauru and Queen Sonia, who concur with a time-displaced Zelda that Ganondorf should be watched closely.
 Later, he kills Queen Sonia and steals her Secret Stone, a Zonai artifact that amplifies the user's powers.
 Summoning hordes of monsters with the Secret Stone, Ganondorf takes over Hyrule while King Rauru, Zelda, and the surviving sages plot how to stop him.
 Eventually, they confront him, and King Rauru is able to seal Ganondorf, ending the conflict that became known as the Imprisoning War.

 100 years prior to Calamity Ganon's defeat, Ganondorf's seal was weakened when the Great Calamity damaged Hyrule Castle, which resulted in his power increasing over the past century.
-After breaking free from his seal in the present, Ganondorf initiates the Upheaval, an event resulting in Hyrule Castle becoming suspended in the air, gloom becoming more widespread, Zonai ruins falling from the sky, and chasms that lead to the underground known the Depths.
+After breaking free from his seal in the present, Ganondorf initiates the Upheaval, an event resulting in Hyrule Castle becoming suspended in the air, gloom becoming more widespread, Zonai ruins falling from the sky, and chasms that lead to the underground known as the Depths.
 He is eventually confronted by Link and the new sages in the Depths below Hyrule Castle.
 Nearing defeat, Ganondorf swallows his secret stone to become the Demon Dragon.
 With help from Zelda in her Light Dragon form, Link destroys Ganondorf's secret stone, killing him and ending his assault against Hyrule.

 He is voiced by Matthew Mercer in English and Kosuke Takaguchi in Japanese.